DanieleZambetti97/ProjectMoana/README.md

 ### Parallel sum

-Since creating a image can requiring up to hours, you can significantly reduce the computational time by using parallel computation.
-You can write these lines into a bash script `my_parallel.sh`  (once installed `parallel`):
+Since creating a image can require up to hours (if you want or need high resolution), you can significantly reduce the computational time by using parallel computation.
+You can modify these lines into the bash script `exe/parallel_exe.sh`:

 ```bash
 file_begin="$1"